juice-shop/pwning-juice-shop/part1/happy-path.md

 #### Change user password

 If you are currently logged in you will find the obligatory _Change Password_ button in the navigation bar.
 On the `#/privacy-security/change-password` page you can then choose a new password.
 To prevent abuse you have of course to supply your current password to legitimate this change.

 ![Change Password](/part1/img/change-password.png)

-### Contact Us Menu
+### Side Menu

-The _Contact Us_ button in the navigation bar reveals another drop-down menu with up to two options to choose from.
+The sidebar menu button left of the application logo reveals some more options to choose from.

 ![Contact Us Menu](/part1/img/contact-us-menu.png)